Last updated March 2018

 - Soak corms.
 Corms may be very hard on buying.
 If so, soak them overnight in shallow dish of water (don’t cover them totally because you will restrict oxygen/air and may kill them).
 Soaking is not necessary or advisable for bulbs, rhizomes and tubers.

 - Plant at the correct depth.
-Read Thompson & Morgan’s general guide, and check instructions for specific plants via their A-Z links.
+Read Thompson & Morgan’s general guide, and check instructions for specific plants via the individual listings

 - Avoid dry ground.
 These types of plant need plenty of moisture once planted so do not place too close to walls or buildings where the foundations make the soil dry.
 If this cannot be avoided, be sure to soak the area thoroughly in early spring and when leaves are present.